UCBerkeleySETI/rawspec_test/README.md

 * Do the following Python package updates in the order specified:
      - ```pip  install  -U  --user  blimpy```
      - ```pip  install  -U  --user  turbo_seti```

+## Installing the Testing Baseline (caution!)

+IMPORTANT: This procedure is generally unnecessary for PR testing and has the potential to be disruptive.
+It should only be performed when there are changes to the test data itself.
+Still, consider simpler methods before using this procedure.

+* Login to any data centre node.
+* Go to $HOME/rawspec_testing/exec
+* ```bash xinstall.sh```

 ## Testing a New Pull Request